Ready for New LTL Freight Classes? TQL Has You Covered

 • Density is the weight of a shipment per cubic foot.

-The current NMFC system has codes for 18,000+ commodities and 18 classes ranging from 50 to 500 based on the above four factors.
+The current NMFC system has codes for 18,000+ commodities and 18 classes ranging from 50 to 500 based on these four factors.

 More: Reach out to a TQL LTL expert today

-The new system will streamline NMFC items and freight classes to be more user-friendly, allowing for more accuracy for shippers, carriers and 3PLs.
-The NMFTA estimates up to 3,500 single-class items will be moved to 13 subcategories as part of the 2025 changes.
+NMFC changes, expected to go live July 19, 2025, will streamline NMFC items and freight classes to be more user-friendly, allowing for more accuracy for shippers, carriers and 3PLs.
+The National Motor Freight Traffic Association, Inc. estimates up to 3,500 single-class items will be moved to 13 subcategories as part of the changes.

 What are the NMFC changes?